 Behind the Dreams: Meet ME, Ruth van Overbeek of Kaamer Design.

-As the Mornington Peninsula continues its second lockdown, it is more important than ever that we maintain the sense of connection our local community on the Mornington Peninsula is famous for!
+We like to maintain the sense of connection in our local community on the Mornington Peninsula.
 This is where 'Behind the Dreams' comes in.
-We'll be meeting our vibrant, local building and design industry professionals for 10 fun, quick-fire questions.
+Tara is meeting our vibrant, local building and design industry professionals for 10 fun, quick-fire questions.

 I had the pleasure to be interviewed by Tara, please find our conversation below...